 The past year has been a tough one for shareholders, with fears stemming from a tariff war and rising freight costs pulling the stock well off its December 2017 high near $84.
-Although it has bounced back from December’s low, the current price near $60 is still miles away from there.
+Although it has bounced back from December’s low, the current price near $73 is still well short of there.

 Hanesbrands (NYSE:HBI) shares have been a terrible performers since early 2015, peeling back from a peak of around $35 in the middle of that year to a low of less than $12 in December of last year.
 Nothing the company has done has quelled the stock’s bleeding.